rangulvers/Homeautomation/README.md

+# Custom Home Automation

 [Buy me a Coffee](buymeacoff.ee/rangulvers) :coffee:

 Collection of scripts, tools, hardware and other elements used for our home automation setup.
-Everything centers around Homeassistant running on a Raspberry PI 4

 ## Software